RUSOCIAL-SU/Signers/README.md

 # [FAQ]
 - Yes Register is working on all signers and does not ban if your flow is proper
-- We Speak Russian/English
+- We Speak Russian/English/Arabic
 - We Only Accept Crypto Payments at this time
 - We can refuse you service at any time and ban you if you break TOS
-- We Do Not Give Non Buyers Free Support
+- We Do Not Give Non Clients Free Support

 # [Doubt Our Work?]
 - We offer affordable trials (IG ONLY!)